AlibabaCloudDocs/hcs_mgw/intl.en-US/Migrate data from ECS instances to OSS/Create a migration job.md

 # Create a migration job {#concept_ryz_pjj_yfb .concept}

-This section describes the operations and considerations for data migration.
+This topic describes the operations and considerations for data migration.

 ## Precautions {#section_lfs_tth_yfb .section}

 When creating a migration job, you need to note the following issues:

--   A migration job occupies the network resources of the source data address and the destination data address.
-To ensure business continuity, we recommend that you specify a speed limit for a migration task or perform the migration task during an off-peak period.
+-   A migration job occupies the network resources of the source data address and destination data address.
+To ensure business continuity, we recommend that you specify a speed limit for a migration job or perform the migration job during off-peak hours.
--   Before a migration task is performed, files at both the source data address and the destination data address are checked.
-If files at the source data address have the same names as those at the destination data address and have a later update time than those at the destination data address, the files at the destination data address are overwritten during a migration task.
-If the content for two files is different, you must change the name of one of the files and back up these files.
+-   Before a migration job is performed, files at both the source data address and the destination data address are checked.
+The files at the destination data address are overwritten during a migration job.
+This occurs if the source files have the same name as the destination files, but have a later update time.
+If two files have the same name but different content, you must change the name of one file or back up the files.

 ## Step 1: Create a source data address {#one .section}

-1. Log on to the [Data Migration Service console](https://mgw.console.aliyun.com/#/job?_k=6w2hbo).
+1. Log on to the [Data Transport console](https://mgw.console.aliyun.com/#/job?_k=6w2hbo).
 2. Choose **Data Online Migration** \> **Data Address**, and then click **Create Data Address**.
 3. In the Create Data Address dialog box, set the required options and click **OK**.
 The options are described as follows: